 In 2023, the EU passed a new deforestation regulation that mandates a due diligence statement for all products entering the market to verify that they were not produced on recently deforested or degraded land.
 The penalties associated with the law are steep and include exclusion from the EU market, confiscation of revenues and large fines.
-Nearly 80 percent of Brazilian agribusiness exports and 40 percent of the country's total exports to the EU are estimated to fall under the purview of this regulation.46 d According to the Task Force on Climate-Related Financial Disclosures, widely used by regulators enacting mandatory climate-related financial disclosures
+Nearly 80 percent of Brazilian agribusiness exports and 40 percent of the country's total exports to the EU are estimated to fall under the purview of this regulation.46

-Similar regulations focused on preventing imports of cattle products and other goods tied to illegal deforestation are being enacted in important export markets around the world, while China and Brazil continue talks to end illegal deforestation driven by trade.47 Failure to satisfy these new requirements could result in significant market access loss
+Similar regulations focused on preventing imports of cattle products and other goods tied to illegal deforestation are being enacted in important export markets around the world, while China and Brazil continue talks to end illegal deforestation driven by trade.47 48 Failure to satisfy these new requirements could result in significant market access loss